 - Plan travel times around nap time so your little one can nap in the car between destinations.

 - Try to keep bedtime at the normal time if at all possible.
 Our children respond best to a consistent bedtime that will enable them to get the required amount of sleep based on their age.
-For babies, toddlers and preschoolers, they normally need in between 11-12 hours of nighttime sleep.
-For school aged children they need 10-12 hours nightly.
+Babies, toddlers and preschoolers normally need in between 11-12 hours of nighttime sleep.
+For school-aged children they need 10-12 hours nightly.

 - If your little one didn’t sleep well the night before and took naps on the go, you may want to move bedtime earlier.
 This will help them make up for the lost sleep.